universuen/Cat_WGAN/README.md

-# Cat WGAN
+# Pokemon WGAN

-Generate your unique cat with one click!
+Generate your unique Pokemon with one click!

 # Usage
 1. `pip install -r requirements.txt`